 If you’re an ultralight backpacker who camps without a stove or hot food, adopt a winter exception and bring a reliable stove for melting snow, creating hot water bottles, and warming meals.
 Backup no-cook meals are also recommended.

 Canister fuel stoves will work in most Pacific Northwest conditions, but liquid fuel stoves perform better in colder and windy conditions and higher elevations.
 Stove windscreens are not safe on canister stoves.
 If you use a canister stove, it is best to use one designed for cold weather conditions.
 If you use a liquid fuel stove, do not light it in or near a tent because the large primer flame will instantly melt the tent or vestibule.
-Carry multiple fire-starting tools (both matches and small cheap lighters can fail in cold snowy conditions).
+Carry multiple fire-starting tools—both matches and small cheap lighters can fail in cold snowy conditions.
+For more about the limitations of canister stoves, see Will a canister stove work for winter backpacking?)

 If you use a liquid fuel stove always bring a stove repair kit or at least the main wrench and shaker needle.
 Stoves are critical survival and comfort tools in freezing conditions because they can supply water from melted snow, nighttime warmth from hot water bottles, and hot meals.